mjay13/MERN-News-Scraper/README.md

 - - -

 ### Deployment
-This application is deployed to Heroku, view [here] (https://devcenter.heroku.com/articles/account-verification).
+This application is deployed to Heroku, view: https://mern-news-scraper.herokuapp.com/.

 - - -